 Compared to projections, 300: Rise of an Empire rose higher than my $33M forecast while Mr. Peabody & Sherman debuted very close to my $31M prediction.

 Get earlier box office updates and analysis by following BoxOfficeGuru.com on Twitter.

 For a NEW review of 300: Rise of an Empire visit The Chief Report.

 Watch the NEW trailer for Transformers: Age of Extinction.

 Be sure to check back on Thursday for a complete summary, including projections, for next weekend when Need for Speed and The Single Mom's Club both open.

 This column is updated three times each week: Thursday (upcoming weekend's summary), Sunday (post-weekend analysis with estimates), and Monday night (actuals).
 Opinions expressed in this column are those solely of the author.

 Last Updated: March 10, 2014 at 7:55PM ET

 Watch Gitesh Pandya's weekly box office preview on CNN International airing live each Thursday at 6:40pm ET.

-©1997 - 2013 Box Office Guru
+©1997 - 2014 Box Office Guru